-Just like having a blueprint saves time while building a house, starting with a brief reduces revisions and ensures your content covers the key points.
+The same way a blueprint saves time while building a house, a content brief reduces needless revisions and ensures your content is in-depth.

 Increase Consistency Among Writers

-When it comes to building trust with clients and your audience, it’s essential to deliver consistently good content.
+To build trust with your clients and audience, you have to consistently deliver good content.

-However, managing a large content team means working with writers with varying levels of skill and expertise.
-Using a content brief enables less experienced writers to produce content at a higher level, keeps your brand voice constant, and sets a consistent standard for your brand.
+Using a content brief helps less experienced writers create content at a higher level, keep brand voice constant, and set a consistent standard for your brand.

 Improve Content’s Search Rankings

-If you are scaling your content production and are working with multiple writers, you can’t solely rely on writers to do research or understand complex SEO optimization requirements – especially if they are new and don’t have a deep understanding of the topic.
+If you’re scaling content by working with many writers, you can’t rely on them to research or understand complex SEO requirements.
+Especially if they’re new and lack expertise.

 Hit Delivery Deadlines

-The content briefing process can both minimize errors and improve your overall content writing efficiency.
+Content briefing can reduce errors and improve your content creation process.

 What Does an SEO Content Brief Include?

-An SEO content brief covers more than just the topic, research, and key points; it also outlines SEO information the writer needs to create highly-targeted content that solves your audience’s problems.
+An SEO content brief covers more than just the topic, research, and key points.
+It also outlines SEO information needed to create content that solves your audience’s problems.

-One of the primary goals of SEO content is to rank on search engines and drive more traffic.
-If you do not have a keyword yet, I’d recommend reading this article on keyword research.
+The main goal of SEO content is to rank on search engines and drive organic traffic.
+If you do not have a target keyword yet, check out this keyword research guide.

-In addition to the primary keyword, you should also include secondary long-tail keywords, which are closely related to your primary keyword.
-They play a supporting role in helping you rank for a wide variety of search terms.
-Here’s a good article on how to use secondary keywords within your article.
+These keywords are closely tied to your primary keyword.
+They help you rank for a variety of search terms.
+Here’s how to use secondary keywords in your article.

-One caveat here: Don’t obsess over picking secondary keywords.
-Google’s BERT update allows the search engine to understand the semantics of a search query and deliver relevant results even if they aren’t a perfect match.
-In a nutshell, pick one primary keyword and a few variants of your primary keyword.
+Caveat: Don’t obsess over secondary keywords.
+The BERT update allows Google to understand the semantics behind any search query.
+This means it can still deliver relevant results even if there isn’t a perfect match.

-Identifying the target audience helps your writer better understand their pain points and produce content that resonates with them.
+Identifying the target audience will help your writer understand their pain points.
+This in turn will ensure they create content that resonates and drives clicks.

-What type of content do you want to produce?
-Different formats — such as a listicle or a white paper — will require a different approach.
+What type of content do you want to create?
+Different formats like a listicle or white paper require different approaches.